sourcebox/tooro-editor/README.md

 - The connection state is not always detected correctly when the Töörö is connected or disconnected while the application is running.
 - Resizing the window height is possible but has no use.
 - Using more than one Töörö at a time is not supported.
+- On some Linux machines, the application crashes on startup.
+While the cause is not fully clear, it seems to be related to the configuration of the graphics subsystem.

 ## Runtime Requirements